aspose-words/Aspose.Words-Documentation/cpp/release-notes/release-notes-2020/aspose-words-for-cpp-20-10-release-notes/_index.md

 If pre-rendered drawing is missing then Aspose.Words implicitly performs Cold Rendering to render the SmartArt object.
 If pre-rendered drawing is present but incorrect then it is required to perform SmartArt cold rendering explicitly by calling Shape.UpdateSmartArtDrawing() method.

-In the first release only the limited number of standard Mircosoft Word SmartArt layouts are supported.
+In the first release only a limited number of standard Mircosoft Word SmartArt layouts are supported.
 Also part of these layouts are supported partially, i.e. the significant nodes and shapes of the diagram are rendered but there may be differences between Microsoft Word and Aspose.Words diagram layout.

 List of fully supported layouts: